zakacat/DGL-114-ProcessPortfolio/README.md

 >_"After reading chapter 3.5 - Table, Grid and Frame Layouts visit material.io and do a search for one of 'table', 'grid' or 'frame'.
 Choose one of the articles in the search results that most closely relate to what you learned about tables, grids or frames from chapter 3.5 and read through it.
 Summarize what you've learned in your Process Portfolio."_

-I chose the article about spacing methods.
+I chose the article about spacing methods ([Source](https://material.io/design/layout/spacing-methods.html)).
 Hopefully, this will explain a bit about what the jargon represents and how spacing affects the display on different devices.

 * All components align to a 8dp square baseline grid
 * Icons, type, and some elements within a component align with a 4dp grid.